BrianBelhumeur/node-express-json-rpc2/README.md

 This is a JSON-RPC v2 handler middleware for the Express library on [node.js](http://nodejs.org).
 It is designed for use within routes.
+You can install it via:

+    npm install node-express-json-rpc2

-First, simply include node-express-JSON-RPC2 in your configure/use statements before app.router:
+To use, simply include node-express-JSON-RPC2 in your configure/use statements before app.router:

     var express = require('express'),
     	jsonrpc = require('node-express-JSON-RPC2');